silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   exports.taskName = taskName;
 ```

 The second method has the advantage of allowing you to decide which tasks you want to expose.
-If you want a task to stay internal to the gulp process, just omit the `export` statement.
+If you want a task to stay internal to the Gulp process, just omit the `export` statement.

 [7]: https://www.w3schools.com/js/js_es6.asp "w3schools article on ECMAScript 6"